Can neutrino-induced photon production explain the low energy excess in MiniBooNE?

 \dthree#1{\intback{\rm d}^3\intback #1} \dthreex{\dthree{x}} \fpi{f_{\pi}} \gammafive{\gamma^5} \gammafivel{\gamma_5} \gammamu{\gamma^{\mu}} \gammamul{\gamma_{\mu}} \intback{\kern-.1em} \kfermi{k_{\sssize {\rm F}}} \mn{{\mu\nu}} \sigmamunu{\sigma^\mn} \sigmamunul{\sigma_\mn} \Tr{\mathop{\rm Tr}\nolimits}

 \dsize=\displaystyle \tsize=\textstyle \ssize=\scriptstyle \sssize\scriptscriptstyle

 \Inthelimit#1{\lower1.9ex\vbox{\hbox{$\ \buildrel{\hbox{ \rightarrowfill}}\over{\scriptstyle{#1}}\ $}}}

-{\today\ where $p_{f}-p_{i}$ is the momentum difference of the scattered nucleon in the interaction kernel.
+{\today\ where $q$ is the change of the scattered nucleon's four momentum, i.e. $p_{f}-p_{i}$, in the interaction kernel.
 The total cross sections for the production from free protons and neutrons are shown in Fig.~\ref{fig:free_inc_xsection}.
 For example, ``p(f)'' corresponds to the production from free protons, while ``p(b)'' is for the incoherent production from bound protons in ${}^{12}C$, which will be addressed later.
-In each case, three calculations including different diagrams are shown: ``only $\Delta$'' has diagram (a) in Fig.~\ref{fig:feynman}; ``$\Delta+N$'' includes (a) (b) (c) and (d); ``full'' includes all the diagrams [(e) is neglected as explained above].
+In each case, three calculations including different diagrams are shown: ``only $\Delta$'' has diagram (a) in Fig.~\ref{fig:feynman}; ``$\Delta+N$'' includes (a)-(d); ``full'' includes all the diagrams [(e) is neglected as explained above].
 From now on, we focus on the $\sim 1$ GeV region because (anti)neutrinos with higher energy are suppressed in the MiniBooNE spectrum.
 Clearly, the $\Delta$ dominates in both neutrino and antineutrino scatterings.
 For the proton, adding $N$ contributions increases the cross section by $\sim 10\%$, while for the neutron its contribution is less.
-In the ``full'' calculation, adding the contact terms, $c_{1}=3.0$ and $e_{1}=0.8$, does not change the results at low energy $\sim 0.5 $ GeV, but increases the cross section well above $\sim 1$ GeV (they are more signficant in the antineutrino--induced than neutrino--induced productions).
+In the ``full'' calculation, adding the contact terms, $c_{1}=3.0$ and $e_{1}=0.8$, does not change the results at low energy $\sim 0.5 $ GeV, but increases the cross section well above $\sim 1$ GeV (they are more significant in the antineutrino--induced than neutrino--induced productions).
 Since the contact terms and the associated form factors are not well understood so far, the increases well beyond $\sim 1$ GeV should be taken cautiously.